KenT2/tboplayer/README.md

     * Mode - play the Single selected track, Repeat the single track, rotate around the Playlist starting from the selected track, randomly play a track from the Playlist.

-    * Download from Youtube - defines whether to download video and audio or audio only from Youtube videos.
+    * Download from Youtube - defines whether to download video and audio or audio only from Youtube (other online video services will always be asked for "video and audio").

     * Initial directory for tracks - where Add Track starts looking.